danielharrell/open-eyes-lect-2017-18/Open.md

 this of our eyes, and not our eyelids, which we might call "open" more literally?
-Calling *our eyes* "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
+Calling *our eyes* "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, alertness, awareness.
 And awareness may not be just one way of being,